 Molasses: The dark brown syrup left after sugar processing has milled out and crystallized the sugar for refining.
 After filtering, molasses may have sulfur added to kill bacteria, and stabilize it.
 Blackstrap molasses contains iron and traces of vitamins and minerals.

-Stevia: Made from the leaves of a Paraguayan herb, and usually found in powder form, it is 300 times sweeter than sugar.
-A little goes a very long way (obviously).
+- Stevia: Made from a Paraguayan herb, 300 times sweeter than sugar.
+A little goes very far.

-A low carb lifestyle does not mean you have to forego desserts and sweet treats.
-There are a ton of good low carb dessert recipes using sugar substitutes and no refined flour.
+A slow carb lifestyle does not mean you have to forego desserts and sweet treats.
+There are a ton of good slow carb dessert recipes using sugar substitutes and no refined flour.
+Here are a few of my favorites:

 Hi